Course Outline

 Topics

-• using Python in system administration and DevOps
+• Utilizing Python in system administration and DevOps contexts

 Structure of a Python script